Big Sammy learning in the big city

-He might be the biggest kid on the block, but Swans rookie Sam Naismith knows he has a long way to go before he can match it with the Swans other big men.
+He may be the tallest on the Sydney Swans list, but first-year rookie Sam Naismith says he has a long way to go before he can match it with the Swans other big men

 The 20-year-old ruckman, who arrived at the club via pick 65 in last year’s Rookie Draft, is the tallest player on the Swans list standing at 203 centimetres, but admits he still feels like a lightweight compared to team mates Shane Mumford, Mike Pyke and Kurt Tippett, especially during some of their ruck drills.